loganmchenry/MoodTracker/README.md

 *	newentry (creates a new entry into the user’s virtual diary)
 *	showdata (displays all of the user’s previous entries)
 *	q (quit)

 Any other input is recognized as invalid.
 On the server side, all functions return a string which is then sent (encrypted) to the client and printed to the screen.
 This way the client gets feedback from the server after every command they use.
-I thoroughly tested the parser under non-ideal conditions (e.g. user attempts to access restricted admin-only functions, attempts to login in when there is already a user logged in, attempts to log out when there is no user logged in, etc.) To make sure that this would not break the program.
-All these cases are handled by the server.